Network Capacity Bound for Personalized PageRank in Multimodal Networks: Ranks and random walks in multimodal networks

 Under these circumstances we have

-where $\mathbf{s}$ is the so-called ``initial'' probability distribution (i.e. a column vector with non-negative elements summing up to 1 for each modality separately) that is also interpreted as a vector of node preferences.
+where $\mathbf{s}$ is the so-called ``initial'' probability distribution (i.e. a column vector with non-negative elements summing up to 1 for each modality separately) that is also interpreted as a vector of node preferences, and $\Zeta$ is the diagonal matrix of damping factor values corresponding to appropriate modalities~$m$.

-The limit theorem for modalities is similar to lazy walk preferential theorem \ref{thPRlimitPreferentialLazy}.
+The limit theorem for modalities is similar to the lazy walk preferential \cite[Theorem 2]{Bipartite:2016}.

-Let us now consider a generalization of personalised PageRank to hypergraphs, in the spirit just mentioned in case of bipartite networks.
+Let us consider a generalization of personalized PageRank to hyper{}graphs, in the spirit just mentioned for bipartite networks.
 Let $U^{(i)}$ be the set of nodes of modality $i$ to which one jumps preferentially upon being bored, and let such a set exist for each modality.
-This means that $s_j=\frac{1}{|U^{(i)}|}$ if node $j$ belongs to modality $i$ and lies in the set $U^{(i)}$, and is zero otherwise.
+This means that $s_j=\frac{1}{|U^{(i)}|}$ if node~$j$ belongs to modality $i$ and lies in the set $U^{(i)}$, and is zero otherwise.